liranavivi/Design16/FlowArchitectureSystem_ImplementationPlan.md

 5. Checking if the structure (class, enum, interface) already exists in any project
 6. Ensuring all common structures are placed in the common library to avoid duplication
 7. Referencing the common library from other projects rather than recreating structures

+**Important Note on Source Control**: When a phase is completed successfully, the project should be pushed to https://github.com/liranavivi/Design16.git.
+This includes:
+1. Committing all changes with a descriptive message
+2. Tagging the commit with the appropriate version (e.g., v0.1.0 for Phase 1)
+3. Pushing both the changes and the tag to the GitHub repository
+4. Updating the implementation plan to reflect the completion of the phase

 ## Common Library Usage